Trigork/persona-fusion-calculator/mirror/rin.md

 The magus frowned, mostly to himself, and asked "What happened?"

-"Long story short, we run into someone strong.
+"Long story short, we ran into someone strong.
 We fought, we won," Yosuke summed up.

 "Then why did Amagi-san use the emergency signal?"